apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 This set of configurations is used for calculating [DORA metrics](../DORA.md).

-A Bitbucket pipelines has many steps.
+A Bitbucket pipeline has many steps.
 Each Bitbucket pipeline is converted to a cicd_pipeline in the domain layer and each Bitbucket pipeline step is converted to a cicd_task in the domain layer.
 ![image](https://user-images.githubusercontent.com/3294100/220288225-71bee07d-c319-45bd-98e5-f4d01359840e.png)

 ![image](https://user-images.githubusercontent.com/3294100/220289726-3909d368-1414-456c-a527-12a693745611.png)

-If you are using Bitbucket Deployments and Environments , please select "Detect Deployment from Environment in BitBucket".
+If you are using Bitbucket Deployments and Environments, please select "Detect Deployment from Environment in BitBucket".
 DevLake will consider the pipeline steps with deployment as a deployment and use the environment type of deployment in cicd_task.

 Or if you're using Bitbucket pipelines to conduct `deployments`, please select "Detect Deployment from Pipeline Step Names in BitBucket", and input the RegEx in the following fields:

 - Deployment: A Bitbucket pipeline steps with a name that matches the given regEx will be considered as a deployment.
 - Production: A Bitbucket pipeline steps with a name that matches the given regEx will be considered a job in the production environment.

-The deployment and production regex is only applied to the records in the cicd_tasks table when Bitbucket Deployments not exists.
+The deployment and production regex are only applied to the records in the cicd_tasks table when Bitbucket Deployments not exists.

 #### Additional Settings (Optional)